 I really enjoyed doing the HSE Scuba diving option that was available for my course, and would recommend it to any student.
 Although, I haven’t ended up working as a professional diver, the experience of dealing with codes of practices and strict regulations helped me to obtain my job, and I will also be able to use the knowledge of working underwater when supervising dive surveys which I should be completing in the new year.

 Inspired by this story?

 For more information about mechanical engineering please visit our MEng Civil and Coastal Engineering.
-For more information about our range of courses within the School of Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni are currently doing, please visit the engineering and robotics interest area.